Kanishkagupta/Face_Recognisation_OpenCV-Python/README.md

 # Face_Recognisation_OpenCV-Python
-Detection of face using OpencV
+Detection of face using OpencV using live stream